demonixis/C3DE/README.md

 ## License
 C3DE is released under the MIT License, please take your time to read the LICENSE file for more informations.

-The GPU particle system code is based on code released by Microsoft under the MSPL License.